Robust Audio-Visual Target Speaker Extraction with Emotion-Aware Multiple Enrollment Fusion: Experimental results

 \subsection{Implementation Details}

-Audio data’s sample rate is 16k, and window size is set to 128, hop size is 64.
-STFT encoder outputs spectrogram with 65 frequency bins.
-After the 2D convolution fusion, feature channel expands to 128.
-In GridBlock, both LSTM layers are bi-directional and have 240 hidden units and 128 feature units, the 1D transposed convolution layer transform the 256 channels back to 128 and input to next LSTM layer.
-In training process, batchsize is set to 32.
-The optimizer used for training is Adam, initial learning rate is 1e-3.
-Learning rate halved if 3 continuous epochs have no improvement on validation.
-Training ends if 10 continuous epochs have no improvement on validation.
+Audio data are sampled at 16 kHz.
+In the STFT encoder, the window size is 128, hop size is 64, yielding a complex spectrogram with 65 frequency bins.
+After 2D convolution fusion, the feature channels expand from the concatenated size to 128.
+In each TF-GridBlock, both LSTM layers are bi-directional with 240 hidden units and 128 feature units; the 1D transposed convolution layer transforms the 256 channels back to 128 before input to the next LSTM layer.

+SISDR is used for training, and a hybrid loss function of SISNR and STOI is used for fintuning where the STOI loss weight is 0.5.
+During training, dynamic mixing is applied.
+The batch size is 32.
+The optimizer is Adam with an initial learning rate of 1e-3.
+The learning rate is halved if validation does not improve for 3 consecutive epochs, and training stops if validation does not improve for 10 consecutive epochs.
+Evaluation metrics include SISDR \cite{le2019sdr}, PESQ \cite{rix2001perceptual} and STOI \cite{taal2011algorithm}.

+For each frame containing the target speaker's face, we employ a frontend model pre-trained on the RAF-DB dataset to extract facial expression embeddings, discarding the final linear layers originally used for classification.
+Our hypothesis is that emotional content is present in both audio and visual modalities, and that paralinguistic information often manifests through facial expressions, thereby providing contextual cues that extend beyond identity.